lexffe/discorder/README.md

 ## Dependencies

-Discorder depends on termbox, discordgo, and go-runewidth which should be staticly compiled in automaticly
+Discorder depends on termbox, discordgo, and go-runewidth at compile time

 #### Optional dependencies